abyxcos/smallblog/README.md

 The site should be wrapped in a `<div class="site">` and contains the standard `<div class="header">`, `<div class="footer">`, and `<div class="contact">` for the header, footer, and footer contact information styling respectively.

 ## Bugs
-Smallblog was written under pdksh and tested under bash (both on linux.)
-It should be posix compliant, but please let me know if you find any bugs.
+Smallblog was developed under ksh and tested under bash.
+It is not posix compliant, but is written to be portable.
+Please file an issue if you find any bugs.

-* `stat(1)` on Linux is different than the BSD version.
-An alternate line has been included, that may be uncommented on BSD systems.
-I am looking into more portable methods of finding the file access time.

 ## License
 Smallblog is released under the ISC (2-BSD) license.
 Please see [LICENSE](https://github.com/abyxcos/smallblog/blob/master/LICENSE) for the full text.